LLNL/Abmarl/docs/src/featured_usage/jcats_nav.rst

 field, showing us a visual depiction of the navigation policy.
 If we imagine the arrows pointing "down" the gradient, we can see that the policy learns to direct all movements to the "valley" which is the shortest path to the waypoint.

-.. todo: need to convert .mp4 to .gif

 .. image:: ../.images/jcats_abmarl_maze_solve.*
    :width: 48 %